furdog/async/README.md

 Done.
 Press ENTER to exit
 ```
 **simple_example.c** - Singleton. does exactly what it needed to get the
 desired output.
-It's simple to read, it has no comments and any extra logic.
+It might be simple to read for human beings, it has no comments and any extra logic.

-**complex_example.c** - it's more deep, object oriented model with comments and
+**complex_example.c** - Object oriented model with comments and
-extra stuff.
-It's shows the best way to work with the async library.
+extra logic.
+It represents etalon way to work with the async library.